Step-by-Step Guide to Python Type Aliases

 How do I handle type aliases in __init__.py exports?

-Export aliases explicitly in __all__ and ensure they are imported with from typing import TypeAlias to maintain analyzer visibility.
+Export aliases explicitly in __all__ and ensure they are imported with the appropriate TypeAlias annotation to maintain analyzer visibility when your package is used as a library.